Backendless/ui-builder-library/components/bl-audio-recorder/README.md

   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/LIega0wBI2hchzlmyyEN).

 ## Properties

 | Property                 | Type                            | Default Value       | Logic                          | Data Binding | UI Setting | Description                                                                                                                                      |